Tough Love Or Easy Living? The Most Effective Parenting Style During Adolescence

 When raising an adolescent, you may be tempted to compare their experience to your own at that age or to try to control their views or behaviors to ensure their safety or to align with what you think is right.
 However, resisting these impulses and focusing on listening to the whole story first is often a more effective approach.
 If you can show your child that you can act as a non-judgmental listening ear, you can cultivate an open dialogue with them which often results in a higher likelihood that they’ll come to you when they need help.

-Teach them practical skills
+Teach your children practical skills

 Before long, your child will be out of the house and on their own.
 Adolescence is the perfect time to start equipping them with the skills and abilities they’ll eventually need to feel confident in living independently.
 You can teach them about important tasks like cooking, doing laundry, managing their finances, setting boundaries, and otherwise caring for themselves both physically and mentally.
 That way, they’ll be ready to take on life’s challenges and behave responsibly when they reach adulthood.